ionvop/saucepls/docs/database-schema.md

 id: int, pk
 user_id: int, fk = users.id // The user who made the comment.
 target_user_id: int, fk = users.id // The user being commented on.
+parent_id: int, fk = user_comments.id, default = null // The comment this is a reply to.
+A null value means it is a top-level comment.
 content: str // e.g. "Thank you for your service, sauceman."
 deleted_at: datetime, default = null
 created_at: datetime